-Curries are my go to when I don‘t have the energy or time to think about what to make for dinner.
-I always have the ingredients to make a good curry with pantry staples.
-If I have a few veggies to hand, they will go in too.
+Curries are my go-to dish when I don‘t have the time or energy to think about what to make for dinner.
+I always have the ingredients to make a good curry to hand, and if I have a few leftover veggies, they'll go in too.

-1 large onion diced
+1 large onion, diced

 600g jar chickpeas

-300ml plain vegan yogurt coconut is my favourite here
+300ml plain vegan yogurt – coconut is my favourite here

-Juice 1 lime
+Juice of 1 lime

-1-2 thinly sliced red onions
+1-2 red onions, thinly sliced

-juice 1 lemon
+Juice of 1 lemon

 2 tsp sea salt

-rice or chapattis
+Rice or chapattis

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.